neilernst/ResearchSkillsUVic/assignments/pc_assignment.md

 ## Due:

 - Deadline 1: Upload an Arxiv paper to HotCRP by **Week 4.**
+- Deadline 1b: Submit your bids on which papers to review in HotCRP by **Week 5**.
 - Deadline 2: Enter your 2 reviews by **Week 8**.
 - Deadline 3: Add your review comments by **Week 11**.

+All deadlines are Friday, with grace period until Sunday.

 ## Overview